ShipStream/middleware/README.md

 Features
 --------
-ShipStream plugins support the following features which work exactly the same in both the middleware environment (this repository) and the production environment (ShipStream WMS).
+ShipStream Merchant Plugins support the following features which work exactly the same in both the middleware environment (this repository) and the production environment (ShipStream WMS).

 * Interact with ShipStream's [Merchant API](https://docs.shipstream.io) either as an embedded plugin or over https
 * Simple configuration